Move to: Previous Day

 , Abbot Gueranger O.S.B.Patron:

-against fever; dauphins of France; mountain travellers; treaties between Popes and Frankish emperors.Symbols:
+against fever; dauphins of France; mountain travelers; treaties between Popes and Frankish emperors.Symbols:

 Keys; broom and closed book; crown of roses; dolphin.Often portrayed as: